What is your current position in the logistics industry?

 I am Site Manager of CEVA’s multiuser warehouse in The Hague, Netherlands.

 How long have you been working in this industry?

+How did you start your career in supply chain?
 Did a trigger make you choose this industry or get to your current position in the sector?

 Could you describe a challenge you had to face being a woman in a still male-dominated industry?

 I have never had the feeling that being a woman created extra challenges for me.
 To me it always felt more as the opposite.
 People appreciate having a woman in a leadership role as well.
 I always felt appreciated for my experience and knowledge.